rclone/rclone/docs/content/rc.md

 - fs - a remote name string e.g. "drive:"

-See the [cleanup command](/commands/rclone_cleanup/) command for more information on the above.
+See the [cleanup](/commands/rclone_cleanup/) command for more information on the above.

 **Authentication is required for this call.**